-- Ensuring collaborative leadership from Leaders of Constituent Councils to enable decisions to be made - Appointing an interim 'Chief Executive' to lead the shadow CCA on behalf of Constituent Councils - Consolidating a programme team to operate as the 'engine' of the shadow CCA drawing on staff from Constituent Councils, other stakeholders, and professional advisors - Defining a resource plan so that individual authorities can take decisions about their financial and time commitments - Putting in place 'task & finish' groups to begin developing plans for priority areas such as transport and housing - Ensuring an effective stakeholder management plan to engage stakeholders in the development of strategies and plans - Putting in place individuals and teams to ensure that interim functions can be delivered.
+- Ensuring collaborative leadership from Leaders of Constituent Councils to enable decisions to be made - Consolidating a programme team to operate as the 'engine' of the shadow CCA drawing on staff from Constituent Councils, other stakeholders, and professional advisors - Defining a resource plan so that individual authorities can take decisions about their financial and time commitments

+- Putting in place 'task & finish' groups to begin developing plans for priority areas such as transport and housing - Ensuring an effective stakeholder management plan to engage stakeholders in the development of strategies and plans - Putting in place individuals and teams to ensure that interim functions can be delivered or plans developed.
 This will include an Accountable Body function to ensure that funds are properly received and used and a means by which decisions about funding can be agreed.